teodosin/karta/VISION.md

 Nodes each contain a piece of data which can often be represented visually.
 Image previews are a no-brainer.
 Operators could also be in visualised right in the nodes, taking note from apps like TouchDesigner and Tooll3.
 Operator chains can be evaluated and cached.
 Real-time composition should also be feasible; set a node as the active output node, and then Karta displays its data or evaluates its inputs to produce an image and display it in either the graph background or a separate window.
 For example images would be displayed just as they are.
 Operator chains would perform real-time composition.

 #### File Decomposition
-Support should be implemented for creating interpreters for any file so that it can be split up and loaded as a network of nodes.
+Support should be implemented for creating interpreters for any file type so that it can be split up and loaded as a network of nodes.
 This network is expanded into the current context.
 Then they can be positioned and connected like any normal node.
 In the thesis I will attempt to create a rough interpreter for SVG's.

 #### Play, Perform, Package